om304/semantic-verb-classes/README.md

 License
 ------
-All data on this page is made available under the Creative Commons Attribution (CC BY) license
+All data on this page are made available under the Creative Commons Attribution (CC BY) license